 Don Sr. taught Donald to cook the cuisines of many cultures, and the importance of choosing the finest produce, and the prime meats, fish and poultry.
 He taught Donald love, generosity and joy, in extending the sometimes scant food they had so that they could share what they cooked with many, including inviting strangers and the less fortunate to enjoy a delicious, home-cooked meal with the Rubbos at their dinner table, in Manhattan, NY, in the 1960’s and 70’s.

 Using the age-old Rock Soup story, Don Sr. brought to vivid life his joy in preparing food with love for his family.

-(Rock Soup, also known as Stone Soup, is a timeless folk story of generosity and cooperation in the midst of scarcity.)
+(Rock Soup is a timeless folk story of generosity and cooperation in the midst of scarcity.)

 Donald's father was proudly half-Italian and half-Irish.
 He was a great story-teller, and confident in his talent (he’d say to anyone in earshot that he had the gift of gab.)
 His stories always inspired Donald and stirred his imagination, his words somehow triggered all of Donald's senses.
 Don Sr. was also a gifted cook and as he spoke, Donald recalls that he could actually hear pleasing sounds, smell delightful scents, taste sublime flavors and see bright, colorful images.

 His father began by sending Donald out, through the streets of the Bronx, to find a rock.
 Miraculously, after several hours, by the railroad tracks near Yankee Stadium, Donald found the perfect rock, round, smooth and white.
 Then, Don Sr. took Donald to the produce trucks that brought vegetables into the city neighborhoods from outlying farms, and showed Donald how to pick the perfect vegetables by sight, smell and feel.